nope/Tipattern/README.txt

 * add native support to "page"
 * more code cleaning
 * add new default template whit new tag
-* modify table creation to add new features
 * add new tag section_meta-key, section_meta-desc, category_desc, category_meta-key, category_meta-desc
 * ... e poi non so :)